Barbara A. Parker, CPA, CIA

 3. Social security wages

-All social security taxable income for wages received during calendar year 2017.
-The maximum wages subject to social security tax were $127,200 for 2017.
+All social security taxable income for wages received during calendar year.

 4. Social security tax withheld